SuperHeavyBallet/Szemeredis-Grid/README.md

 Currently, further progressions can be sought after finding one, but there is no ouput of those prior findings, so probably a text display recording the numbers and the count between them s hould be added

-Add in user input to select progression count
+Add in user input to select progression count x